2dukes/PROJ_SSI_2122/hash-length-extension/hash-length-extension-lab.md

 </html>
 ```

-And indeed, our MAC is valid and we're able to see both the `secret.txt` and the `key.txt` files.
+And indeed, our MAC is valid and we're able to see both the `secret.txt` and the `key.txt` files listed.

 To also download the `secret.txt` file, we use the command `myname=RuiPinto&uid=1001&lstcmd=0&download=secret.txt`.
 To compute the MAC of this message using HMAC, we just change the previous python script `message` variable to: